SDx3/sync-to-logseq/readme.md

 # Sync thing

-Three little scripts that sync bookmarks and articles to Logseq, where it will be published on [notes.sanderdorigo.nl](https://notes.sanderdorigo.nl).
+Three little scripts that sync bookmarks and articles to Logseq.
 It generates Markdown files.

 ## Basic instructions